-The most basic home chargers will have a power output of around 3 to 3.7kW, however, these units will take around 20- 25 hours to charge a ZOE with 52kWh battery.
-Most houses will be able to support a 7kW wallbox which will charge most EVs from 0-100% overnight in 8-10 hours and is therefore the most convenient option.
+The most basic chargers will have a power output of around 3 to 3.7kW, however, these units will take around 20- 25 hours to charge a ZOE Van with 52kWh battery and around 11-15 hours to charge a KANGOO Z.E. or MASTER Z.E. with 33kWh battery.
+Most properties will be able to support a 7kW wallbox which will charge most EVs from 0-100% overnight in 8-10 hours and is therefore the most convenient option.